-I'm a pro-Black, non-binary femme (she/they) essayist, visual artist, and instructor.
+I'm a pro-Black, non-binary femme essayist, visual artist, and instructor.

-My research field is contemporary Black speculative and experimental literature and visual culture, stemming from the postwar era to the 21st century.
-I’m interested in concepts of speculation, utopia/dystopia, shadows, the not-quite-here, and so on.
-In particular, I study how these alternative worlds are operated by an alternative set of logics; they have different underlying assumptions, codes, signifiers, and ways of thinking/ communicating.
+My research field is contemporary Black speculative and experimental literature and visual culture, stemming from the late 19th century to the contemporary moment.
+I’m interested in concepts of speculation, utopia/dystopia, surrealism, death, and horror.
+In particular, I study how speculative and obscure literary and visual works build alternative worlds that are operated by an alternative grammar; they demonstrate different underlying assumptions, codes, signifiers, and ways of thinking/ communicating.
 I consider what is made possible (that seems impossible in our anti-Black reality) because of these alternative logics.